 Surgery

-To totally eliminate the tumor, surgery is frequently employed.
+To eliminate the tumor, surgery is frequently employed.
 The term “resection” refers to this kind of surgery, which involves the removal of tissue from an organ.
-Removal of the tumor will stop any and all symptoms.
+Removal of the tumor will stop any symptoms.
 You can still feel symptoms if a portion of the tumor is still there since it might develop again.
 If hemangioblastoma is present together with VHL disease, resection surgery might not provide the complete solution.

 Stereotactic radiosurgery